canalem/clusterpluck/tutorials/04_Glob_Cluster.rst

 ==========================================

 Globular clusters are very old, very far away and contain a **lot** of stars.
-Lets use clusterpluck to generate a pretty and interesting globular cluster CMD.
+Let's use clusterpluck to generate a pretty and interesting globular cluster CMD.

 .. code:: ipython3